Byzantine–Serbian War (1090–1095): Aftermath

 The second treaty would conclude hostilities between Serbia and the Byzantine Empire for 11 years.
 Following this treaty it also became commonplace for there to be Serbian royal family members that were 'court hostages' in Constantinople to ensure peaceable relations between the Serbs and Byzantines.

-In 1106, hostilities would resume between Vukan and Alexios.
+In 1106, hostilities would resume between the Grand Principality of Serbia and the Byzantine Empire when Vukan attacked Byzantium one last time, defeating the army of John Komnenos (governor of Dyrrhachium) once again.